naratech-eng/milk-yeild/README.md

     - create `.env` file (You can use `renv` or `dotenv`)
     - connect to the same database as above
     - run `Rscript backend.R`
-    - install packages like `install.packages("mongolite")` and other packages if it's not instlled directly with script.
+    - install packages like `install.packages("mongolite")` and other packages if it's not installed directly with script.

 **environment variables**
 ```env